Aqua (user interface): macOS Big Sur, Monterey, Ventura, Sonoma and Sequoia

-Microsoft Windows apps
+macOS Tahoe

-Aqua has also been embedded in Apple's applications for Microsoft Windows, such as iTunes, QuickTime and Safari (although not in Safari 4). iTunes for Windows has generally adopted the same developments as the concurrent macOS version, with the exception of the use of native Windows user interface controls and Windows-style title bar buttons at the upper right of the player window.
-The Windows version of Safari, in version 3, included a functional Aqua look and feel that was very similar to macOS.
-As of version 4, a more Windows-like theme was employed using the standard Windows user interface controls and window border.
-QuickTime for Windows uses the same theme as seen in older versions of QuickTime for macOS, with brushed-metal windows and Aqua buttons on top.
+As part of a larger movement to standardize the visual design language across their products, macOS adopted Liquid Glass with macOS Tahoe, replacing Aqua.

 Criticism

 Much of Aqua's original design resembled the translucent two-tone look of Apple's contemporary hardware.
 In 2003 and 2004, Apple moved to the use of brushed aluminium in their industrial design (such as with the aluminium Apple Cinema Displays).
 The design of Aqua changed accordingly.
 This somewhat inconsistent mix of interface styles has been controversial among the Mac community.

 Litigation

 In the past, Apple has threatened legal action against those who make themes similar to their look and feel.
 The Mac skinning community took exception to Apple's heavy-handed actions against all Aqua lookalikes.
 Stardock's Brad Wardell contrasted the company's litigious approach with Microsoft's approach to incorporating third-party skins into Windows XP.